SouzaSA/42sp_minishell/README.md

 02. AND_OR1 ::= or_if AND_OR
 03. PIPELINE ::= COMMAND PIPELINE1
 04. PIPELINE1 ::= ''
-04. PIPELINE1 ::= pipe COMMAND
+04. PIPELINE1 ::= pipe PIPELINE
 05. COMMAND ::= SIMPLE_CMD
 05. COMMAND ::= SUBSHELL COMMAND1
 06. COMMAND1 ::= ''